 If you are paid monthly, your premiums will be deducted from your monthly paycheck; if you are paid bi-weekly, your premiums will be deducted from your first and second paycheck of the month.
 Premiums are deducted on an after-tax basis.

-- If you choose a flat dollar amount of coverage, multiply your rate by the amount of coverage you choose and divide by 1,000 to get your monthly rate.
+- If you choose a flat dollar amount of coverage, your rate -- based on your age and smoking status -- will be multiplied by the amount of coverage you choose, and then divided by 1,000 to get your monthly rate.

 Age 30-34, Smoker, $50,000 of coverage

-- If you choose coverage based on a multiple of salary, multiply your rate by your annual salary, then multiply by the level of coverage you choose (1 to 6).
-Divide by 1,000 to get your monthly rate.
+- If you choose coverage based on a multiple of salary, your rate -- based on your age and smoking status -- will be multiplied by your annual salary that you enter, then multiplied by the level of coverage you choose (1 to 8 times your annual salary), and then divided by 1,000 to get your monthly rate.